-There is at least one patient data breach
+There is at least one patient data breach every day!

 Patient records are in danger!
 And the biggest threat comes from inadequate privacy and security measures used by healthcare providers and their IT vendors.
-51% of the security violations have been repeated, which means that organizations continuously fail to detect and fix things the first time.

-One of the important ways to protect your patients’ data and save yourself from devastating penalties and lawsuits is to build a HIPAA compliant electronic medical records system.
+One of the important ways to protect your patients’ data and save yourself from devastating penalties and lawsuits is to build a HIPAA-compliant electronic medical records system.

 In this article, we are going to show you 7 key elements of HIPAA compliance for electronic records that will help you protect your patient data.